enkidevs/curriculum/coding-intro/coding-intro-core/coding-intro-introduction/hello-code.md

 Understanding the fundamentals will enable you to pick up any real programming language later on.

-When you finish this course and move on to specific programming languages, you'll be taught that language's [syntax](https://enki.com/glossary/general/syntax) but the concepts will remain the same.
+When you finish this course and move on to specific programming languages, you'll be taught that language's [syntax](https://enki.com/glossary/general/syntax), but the concepts will remain the same.

+---
+## Practice

+Learning the fundamentals of coding will enable you to ???.

+- learn any programming language
+- get to school faster
+- be a better gamer

+---
+## Revision

+The ??? varies from one programming language to another, but the ??? remain the same.

+- syntax
+- concepts